+[Enable internal ROM area write] When this box is checked, writing to the internal ROM area is enabled.
+For the result of writing, see the [Status] window.
 [User VCC Threshold] Sets the voltage level for the user system.
-[Down] will be displayed in [User System Voltage] of the [Extended Monitor] window when the actual user VCC of the target system is lower than the specified value.
-[User Signals] When this box is checked, the reset signal from the user system is enabled.
+[Down] will be displayed in [User System Voltage] of the [Extended Monitor] window when the actual user VCC (PVCC when the E6000 H8S/2633 Emulator CPU debugging platform is selected) of the target system is lower than the specified value.
+[User Signals] When this box is checked, the reset, NMI, standby, and bus request signals from the user system are enabled.
+Note that the standby signal is always invalid because the hardware standby function is not supported.
+However, the status of the signal can be checked in the [Extended Monitor] window.
 [Driver] Displays the E6000 driver that is currently installed.
 [Change driver in start up] When this box is checked, selection of a driver will be available next time the emulator is connected.